RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step2.md

 This returns the number of objects in *bucket-$LAB_ID* over the most recent three datapoints (spaced one minute apart) `oci monitoring metric-data summarize-metrics-data --compartment-id=$compartmentId --namespace oci_objectstorage --query-text "ObjectCount[1m]{resourceDisplayName = "bucket-$LAB_ID"}.sum()" --resolution 1m`{{execute}}
+Note: for no good reason that I can think of, this previous query frequently does not return any results, even though we clearly have created files in the bucket.

 Count the put requests to Object Storage (aka the file uploads) into bucket-$LAB-ID over the most recent three datapoints (spaced one minute apart):
 `oci monitoring metric-data summarize-metrics-data --compartment-id=$compartmentId --namespace oci_objectstorage --query-text "PutRequests[1m]{resourceDisplayName = "bucket-$LAB_ID"}.sum()" --resolution 1m --output table`{{execute}}